bp578/CS375_Final_Project_Expenses_Tracker/README.md

 2. Run in terminal `npm install` or `npm i`
 3. Run in terminal `npm run setup`
 4. Run in terminal `npm run start`

+### CSV File Upload
+- Headers (first fow) MUST be in this form: `date,transaction_name,category,amount`.
+Make sure there is no extra whitespace.
+- date must be a valid SQL date in this format: `YYYY-MM-DD`.
+- transaction_name must be a string of 50 characters or less
+- category must be a string of 50 characters or less
+- amount must be a float rounded to 2 decimal places